 Global wildlife trade

 Millions of wild animals are captured, bred and traded each year around the world for food, traditional medicine and as pets.
 At every stage of the trade, zoonotic disease transfer is a risk not only to surrounding communities but also globally.

 In July 2020, the BC SPCA joined a coalition of Canadian and international organizations, academics, conservationists and zoonotic disease experts to take action nationally.
-We are calling on the Canadian government to bring this issue to the G20 Leader’s Summit in November 2020 and urge other countries to support the closure of live wildlife markets as well as end the international trade of wild animals and their products.
-We are also asking the Canadian government to address Canada’s contribution to the issue by curbing the import and domestic trade of wild animals and products.
+We called on the Canadian government to bring this issue to the G20 Leader’s Summit in November 2020 and urged other countries to support the closure of live wildlife markets as well as end the international trade of wild animals and their products.
+We also asked the Canadian government to address Canada’s contribution to the issue by curbing the import and domestic trade of wild animals and products.